vineeshvs/lifeHacks/xfig.md

 ```console
 g
 ```
-  click on the objects to glue
+  click on all the objects you want to glue. right mouse click.
-  right click